 • Citizenship could be lost by termination, renunciation, deprivation on certain grounds

-• Citizen of a Commonwealth country would have status of a Commonwealth citizen in India
+• Citizen of a Commonwealth country would have the status of a Commonwealth citizen in India

 2. The Citizenship (Amendment) Act of 1986: This act specifically deals with the citizenship of the state of Assam.
-It mentions that illegal migrants to get citizenship need to be registered with Indian consulate in prescribed format.
+It mentions those illegal migrants to get citizenship to need to be registered with the Indian consulate in the prescribed format.

-3. The Citizenship (Amendment) Act of 1992: According to this Act any person born outside India is considered as citizen of India by virtue of Citizenship by Descent if either of the parents was citizen at the time of his birth.
+3. The Citizenship (Amendment) Act of 1992: According to this Act any person born outside India is considered a citizen of India by virtue of Citizenship by Descent if either of the parents was a citizen at the time of his birth.

 4. The Citizenship (Amendment) Act of 2003: This Act introduces several provisions for overseas citizens regarding their registration, rights in India etc.

-5. The Citizenship (Amendment) Act of 2005: This Act is based on the recommendations of Parliamentary Standing Committee on Home Affairs.
-It provides for dual citizenship to PIO’s of 16 countries.
+5. The Citizenship (Amendment) Act of 2005: This Act is based on the recommendations of the Parliamentary Standing Committee on Home Affairs.
+It provides for dual citizenship to PIO of 16 countries.

 Modes of acquisition of Citizenship

-According to the Citizenship (Amendment) Act of 2003, overseas citizen of India includes a person:
+According to the Citizenship (Amendment) Act of 2003, an overseas citizen of India includes a person:

 • Of Indian origin being a citizen of a specified country

-An NRI is a citizen of India who holds Indian passport and has temporarily immigrated to other country either for employment or education or any other purpose.
+An NRI is a citizen of India who holds an Indian passport and has temporarily immigrated to other countries either for employment or education or any other purpose.

 Persons of Indian Origin

-A PIO is a person of India origin whose parents or grandparents are citizens of India but he is not citizen of India but of other country.
+A PIO is a person of India origin whose parents or grandparents are citizens of India but he is not a citizen of India but of other countries.